semaphoreci/docs/docs/essentials/test-summary.md

 # Test Summary

+!!! info "Feature in beta"
+    Beta features are subject to change and are not covered by normal support.

 Working with tests in your projects should be efficient and easy.
 The bigger your project becames, the harder it is to track all of the failures in your workflows.
 Firstly you have to navigate to specific job, and then search through the logs for failure messages.